gpx135/fryday/README.md

 - Filtering System
   * Allow users to filter menu based on dietary restrictions
   * Save dietary preferences in user profiles
-- Customization Options
-  * Ability to modify dishes to meet dietary needs
-  * Clear labeling of customizable options
 - Nutritional Information
   * Display calorie counts and macronutrients where possible
   * Detailed ingredient lists accessible for each dish